Skip to main content

 Cancel a Payment

-An authorized payment may be captured (transferring funds to the merchant) or cancelled (merchant rejection, often due to fraud risk).
+An authorised payment may be captured (transferring funds to the merchant) or cancelled (merchant rejection, often due to fraud risk).

 Cancellation isn't possible for captured transactions; in such cases, refunds are initiated to reimburse customers.
-Together, captures, cancellations, and refunds constitute modifications, altering the status of authorized payment requests.
+Together, captures, cancellations, and refunds constitute modifications, altering the status of authorised payment requests.

 Capture (or Clearing and Settlement)

-Capturing is the process of completing an authorized payment by transferring reserved funds from the customer to the merchant.
+Capturing is the process of completing an authorised payment by transferring reserved funds from the customer to the merchant.

-Payments are typically automatically captured immediately after authorization, though many methods support separate authorization and capture.
-This allows for capture delays, manual capture (via both Customer Area and API calls), partial captures, or cancellation of authorizations.
+Payments are typically automatically captured immediately after authorisation, though many methods support separate authorisation and capture.
+This allows for capture delays, manual capture (via both Customer Area and API calls), partial captures, or cancellation of authorisations.

-Captures, cancellations, and refunds collectively constitute modifications, impacting the status of authorized payment requests.
+Captures, cancellations, and refunds collectively constitute modifications, impacting the status of authorised payment requests.

 Card Networks (or Card Schemes)